SrujanNaik/my_shell/README.md

     - type: excuatbles
 - [x] echo: Displays text on the console.
 - [x] mkdir: Creates a new directory.
-- [ ] Run a Program.
+- [x] Run a Program.
-- [ ] touch: Creates an empty file or updates the timestamp of an existing file.
+- [x] touch: Creates an empty file or updates the timestamp of an existing file.
 - [ ] cp: Copies files or directories.
 - [ ] mv: Moves or renames files or directories.
 - [ ] rm: Removes files or directories.

-    - rm -r: Recursively removes directories and their contents.

 - [ ] cat: Displays the contents of a file.

 ----